 While most grocery list apps can be used anywhere, sometimes it’s best to have an app specialising in your local supermarket.
 Below are some of the apps offered by the big supermarket chains.

 For those who have selected Coles as their favourite regular supermarket, grabbing the app may help households to save money, as well as time, when it comes to the shopping.
-Available for both iOS and Android smartphones, the Coles app allows users to sort products by aisles, meaning you’ll know exactly where to find your groceries.
+The Coles app allows users to sort products by aisles, meaning you’ll know exactly where to find your groceries.

 Additionally, you can add items to your ‘Watch List’, where you’ll be notified of when these items go on sale, helping you save a little money at the checkout.
 Coles also adds your FlyBuys account into the app, meaning you can not only keep an eye on your points, but you can scan your barcode without having the actual card.